-In Social Studies, students are prepared to become responsible and active citizens in a global society They inquire into topics and engage in projects linked to relevant global issues.
+In Social Studies, students are prepared to become responsible and active citizens in a global society.
+They inquire into topics and engage in projects linked to relevant global issues.
 DAA uses a variety of instructional materials to support the program and integrates Arabic and global studies.
-The curriculum uses an inquiry model to approach four dimensions of social science: developing questions, applying discipline perspectives, evaluating evidence, and taking action.
+The curriculum uses an inquiry model to teach all the Social Studies standards.